Farming for the Future on Llŷn

 We believe a farmer led initiative has real value in helping us achieve healthy, resilient landscapes that are rich in wildlife.

 The Llŷn peninsula, in North West Wales is one of two places (the other being Malham in the Yorkshire Dales) to trial this approach.
-By working with our tenants to develop a payment for outcome model we aim to inform the future policy of farming support in the Welsh and UK government.
+By working with our tenants to develop a payment for outcome model we aim to help inform the future policy of farming support in the Welsh and UK government.

 The ‘outcome’ on Llŷn